Shubhamvis98/Freaky_Caller_Bash/README.md

 [!]
 This program continuously make calls one after another to the given phone number in config file

 [!]
-It only runs on 32-bit arch android devices

-[!]
 It uses su privilege to make calls

 INSTRUCTION: